Bernie Parent Entered the NHL Making $20,000. It Suited Him Fine | Wealthsimple

 When I was 13 years old, I wanted to become a defenseman.
 I went to try out with the team.
 We had outdoor rinks then, so you had to go around the rink once, and the coach would give you a position.
 Everyone else went around in maybe 13 or 14 seconds, and I did mine in 21.
 The coach looked at me and said, “Goaltender.”

-The rumour that I had the first million-dollar contract in hockey?
+The rumor that I had the first million-dollar contract in hockey?
 I only made $999,000.
 No, I’m kidding.

 I said sure, but I’d never played goal with skates on before.
 I just wore boots.
 I played the first game and they scored 21 or 22 goals against me.
 Coach said, “Get the hell out of there.”
 So I said I’m going to start practicing with the skates on.
 And then the starting goaltender got hurt.
 Coach said, “Do you want to give it one more shot?”
 We won the game, and I was on my way.
 When opportunity knocks at the door, always say yes.